yeonjin-park/portfolio/dataviz2.md

 ## Third Assignment
-**The different methods of visualization, and how they compare/contrast to one another** Contents here
+**The different methods of visualization, and how they compare/contrast to one another**
+<br />In the case of the bar chart, the first one, it highlights a specific timeline that can clearly show the difference between each nation's values.
+On the other hand, the second line chart is more focused on showing the overall trend of each nation's ratio value by time.
+People can clearly distinguish how each nation's government performed from the individual line graphs.
+The last charts I created are a result of showing both sides: yearly details and overall trends.
+There are still some details that should be improved on, but I guess those still work in terms of my original intention.

 **Why I chose the third data visualization**
-I chose a "Bubble Chart" type and attached two different types of visualizations which showcase both the overall flow of the debt-to-GDP ratio from 1995 to 2021 and yearly values by using a time slider.
+<br />I chose a "Bubble Chart" type and attached two different types of visualizations which showcase both the overall flow of the debt-to-GDP ratio from 1995 to 2021 and yearly values by using a time slider.
 Other than bar or line charts, I thought the bubble chart visualization could effectively show both each ratio value and overall trends based on a timeline.
 The point that struggled me while using this tool was putting legends on the most rights side of the chart, matching with each bubble.
 I couldn't find a way to solve this problem, so ended up positioning the legend on the top, which made the chart quite confusing since it had too many numbers of the nations.

 **Source**
-General government debt-to-GDP ratio from 1995 to 2021 (OECD (2023), General government debt (indicator). doi: 10.1787/a0528cc2-en (Accessed on 30 January 2023)
+<br />General government debt-to-GDP ratio from 1995 to 2021
+<br />(OECD (2023), General government debt (indicator). doi: 10.1787/a0528cc2-en (Accessed on 30 January 2023)

 ### Check the overall debt-to-GDP ratio flow
 <div class="flourish-embed flourish-scatter" data-src="visualisation/12598184"><script src="https://public.flourish.studio/resources/embed.js"></script></div>